GameOverture/HarmonyEngine/README.md

 HarmonyEngine
 =============

-Cross-platform multi-threaded OpenGL renderer that combines the best open-source libraries available under one unified work flow.
+Cross-platform multi-threaded engine that combines the best open-source libraries available under one unified work flow.

 **Disclaimer:** This is a very much work in progress and not ready for public consumption.